vaginessa/dns-wiki/FAQ.md

 <a name="FAQ43"></a>
 ##### (43) Will there a "Connection confirm dialog" (on-demand) feature implemented soon?

-> It's already been asked [#269](https://github.com/ukanth/afwall/issues/269), there is currently no Android Firewall which include such feature yet.
-There is no on-demand firewall based on iptables available on Google Play Store/F-Droid.
+> It's already been asked [#269](https://github.com/ukanth/afwall/issues/269), there is currently no Android firewall which include such feature yet.
+There is no on-demand firewall based on iptables available on Google Play Store or F-Droid.

 <a name="FAQ44"></a>
 ##### (44) Will you implement an Adblock function, and why are some Ads are still visible if I try to block them via iptables?